-To celebrate BirdLife Australia’s National Bird Week in 2017, Australia’s biggest bird nerd, Sean Dooley, is hitting the road for the ultimate #AussieBirdCount and will begin his national tour in Western Australia from Sunday 15 October until Monday 16 October.
+To celebrate BirdLife Australia’s National Bird Week in 2017, Australia’s biggest bird nerd, Sean Dooley, is hitting the road for the ultimate #AussieBirdCount from Sunday 15 October until Monday 16 October 2017.

 Fifteen years after blowing his inheritance to become a national twitching ‘Big Year’ champion (counting the most Australian bird species in one year), Sean is once again travelling from coast to coast in search of Australian birds, this time trying to set a record breaking ‘Big Week’, by counting birds purely in our capital cities.